3DCoded/3MS/docs/contributing/devsetup.md

 Follow this guide to setup your system for development with the 3MS.

-## Configuration Changes

-1. Fork the 3MS repository
-1. Create a new branch for your pull request (from the `main` branch)
-1. Develop changes in the new branch

 ## Documentation Changes

 1. Fork the 3MS repository